Glossary | FAQs | Press Area | Links | Articles

 A visitor to a web site.
 Web servers record the IP addresses of each visitor, and this is used to determine the number of real people who have visited a web site in a given time period.

 The large global collection of Internet servers which support hypertext documents coded in HTML, and transferred via HTTP.
+(Can’t this be said in simpler terms?)

 Web Site